Ghost Reading Level: A Complete Guide

 What reading level is Ghost by Jason Reynolds?

-What age is Ghost appropriate for?
+What is Ghost about?

 = Partner Site